 So now the retreat continues after darkness with windows uncovered and doors opened during the day one day for every 2-3 darkened days.
 This gives time to re-orient to light and gravity.
 Take a walk, lie in the grass, look at nature, and reflect on what has happened.
 See format and, in my blog, post-retreat protocol for more about this.

 I liked this a lot.
 It eased my worries and helped me trust in life more.
-I started thinking of myself as a supporter.
-I later retreated without support and much preferred the solitude and lack of interruption
+Rather than a facilitator, I started thinking of myself as a supporter.
+I later tried retreating without support and much preferred the solitude and lack of interruption.

 - has read this book, understanding the basic ideas of hygiene; expertise is not required